cthe12/cthe12/README.md

 - 🌱 I’m currently learning **AWS Cloud, Express, MongoDB**

-- 👯 I’m looking to collaborate on **anything!
-Happy to help out in anyway I can and possibly learn something new.**

 - 🤝 I’m looking for help with **Jekyll and open source contributions**

 - 💬 Ask me about **my hobbies outside of coding**